Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Cosserat Rod Model --- Local-Frame Formulation

 When $\bs{x}_2$ is inserted into the Kelvin–Voigt material model, this leads to the constitutive equation

 where $\loq{\bs{n}}$ denotes the local forces, $\loq{\bs{m}}$ the local moments, $\bs{D}_\tau$ is a damping matrix containing eigenvalues of the material's transfer function \cite{Artola2019}, and $\bs{D}$ is the standard damping matrix used in Kelvin-Voigt materials for Cosserat rods.
-Using this in the balance equation of an infinitesimal section of the rod leads to
+Using this in the balance equation of an infinitesimal rod section leads to

 with the distributed external wrench $\loc\bs{\zeta}_\ind{ext}$ and the cross-sectional inertia tensor $\bs{M}$.
-The ${\sharphat{}}$ operator is the isomorphism associated with the Lie group of the adjoint $\Adjoint{\htf}$ of $\SE$.
+The ${\sharphat{}}$ operator is the isomorphism associated with the Lie group of the adjoint $\Adjoint{\SE}$.
 The remaining six PDEs are given by the compatibility equation

 Additionally, the required boundary values for a cantilevered beam are given by

 with the configuration at the rod's base $\htf[base]$.